-Smoking burgers on the grill is the absolute best way to cook a burger.
-The smoke from the grill adds such a delicious flavor to the meat, and the burgers are so juicy and tender.
+Smoking burgers on the pellet grill is the absolute best way to cook a burger.
 These are quick to prepare and even easier to cook.
-Let the smoker do the work for 1 hour, and then do a quick sear on each side and... done!
+Let the pellet smoker do the work for one hour, and then do a quick sear on each side and... done!
 You will be enjoying the best-tasting burgers in no time!
+The smoke from the grill adds such a delicious flavor to the meat, and the smoked burgers are so juicy and tender.

 In a medium-size bowl, add eggs, hamburger seasoning, and bread crumbs.
 Stir until well mixed.
 Add in ground beef and mix well.
 You will have to get in there with your hands to get it mixed together evenly.

-Form patties that are about ½-inch thick and just a little bit wider than the buns you will be using.
+Form patties that are about ½-inch to 1-inch thick and just a little bit wider than the buns you will be using.
 Place patties on a tray, and let's head to the grill!